tradle/bots/docs/promises.md

 }
 ```

-This can still be a pain because you can't use if/else try/catch, and other control flow logic to perform asynchronous tasks without peppering `then()/catch()` everywhere and losing scope.
+This can still be a pain because you can't use if/else try/catch, and other control flow logic to perform asynchronous tasks without peppering `then()/catch()` everywhere and losing scope and continuity of logic.
 Luckily, until the holy grail of `async/await` gets support in all environments, you can use [bluebird](https://github.com/petkaantonov/bluebird)'s coroutine method or the [co](https://github.com/tj/co) library to turn the previous code into this:

 ```js
 const co = require('bluebird').coroutine